digital-analysis-co/digital-analysis-co/docs/blog/posts/subscriber_lifetime_value_retention.md

 Integrating a survival curve gives you the mean or expected lifetime value, in this case of 54 months.

 A drawback of this non-parametric method is that the LTV is determined by how much historic data you have.
-The table below calculates the estimated value, but having restricted the available history to each corresponding bin.
+The table below, from the same linked spreadsheet above, calculates the estimated value, but having restricted the available history to each corresponding bin.

 ![Kaplan-Meier Expected Mean Value For Various Tenures](../images/subscriber_lifetime_value_retention/km_estimated_ltv_various_tenures.png)